 Now you know 100-watt solar panels are not really suitable to run your house.
 But can be used for other applications like outbuildings at your home.
 Now you can move on and start thinking about what size solar panels you would actually require.

 If you fit into the average household category you will require 2.918 watts of solar power.
 You then need to add 25% to take environmental conditions into account such as clouds.
 That means you actually need 3.648 watts (3.65Kw) of solar.

 There are many solar panel sizes out there including a jumbo 800 watt.
 But the size of the panel will depend on your available roof space and your house’s orientation.

 I hope you enjoyed this post and have found it helpful.
-If you have any questions about 100 watt solar panels or installing panels to your house.
+If you have any questions about 100-watt solar panels or installing panels in your house.
 Or want to leave your own personal review, please feel free to leave a comment below.